AranMoha/CV/content/authors/admin/_index.md

 ## About Me

-I am a robotics engineer working at Institute of Mechatronic Systems, Leibniz University Hannover.
+I am a robotics engineer working at [Institute of Mechatronic Systems](https://www.imes.uni-hannover.de/en/), Leibniz University Hannover.

 My fascination with modeling and controlling technical systems to create meaningful impact has driven me since my undergraduate studies - and continues to guide my professional journey.
-This motivation has deepened my curiosity and led me to develop methods for perception and reactive safety strategies in robotic systems, focusing on real-time modeling and interaction control.
+This motivation has deepened my curiosity and led me to develop [open-source](https://aranmoha.github.io/SafePR/) methods for perception and reactive safety strategies in robotic systems, focusing on real-time modeling and interaction control.